pauleveritt/scratchpad/tutorial/creatingux/step08/index.rst

 It's a surprisingly hard problem, supporting all these needs while keeping the simple case easy.

-Pyramid accomplishes this using the view machinery and static resources.
+Pyramid accomplishes this using the view machinery and static assets.

 Goals
 =====

-- Show Pyramid's support for static resources
+- Show Pyramid's support for static assets

 Objectives
 ==========